Xie Fei (director): Career

-Xie Fei has taught at his alma mater as an instructor and professor since and was the vice-president of that institution from 1985-1989.
-Although he has not made many films due to The Great Culture Revolution (1966-1976) and teaching career, most of his works are critics' favorites.
+Xie Fei has taught at his alma mater as an instructor and professor since and was the vice-president of that institution from 1985 to 1989.
+Although he has not made many films due to The Great Culture Revolution (1966–1976) and teaching career, most of his works are critics' favorites.
 Several of them won international film festival awards.
-His A Girl From Hunan (1986) and A Mongolian Tale (1995) were commercially distributed in American movie theaters by New York Films(1965-2009).
+His A Girl From Hunan (1986) and A Mongolian Tale (1995) were commercially distributed in American movie theaters by New York Films(1965–2009).

 After Song of Tibet (2000) was censored for 6 months before releasing in few theaters, he stopped making films (at the age of 59).
 He has worked as producer, film festival juries in China and abroad.

-In 2001 he directed 23 episodes of TV drama Sun Rise adapted from a play by noted Chinese playwright Cao YU 曹禺(1910-1996).
+In 2001 he directed 23 episodes of TV drama Sun Rise adapted from a play by noted Chinese playwright Cao YU 曹禺(1910–1996).

 On December 15, 2012, Xie Fei posted an open letter on Weibo a popular Chinese Blog calling for changes of film censorship and won great support from film makers.

 On November 16, 2024, at the 37th Golden Rooster Film Award Ceremony Xie Fei received a Lifetime Achievement Award from China Federation of Literary and Art Circles.